tupperward/butterbean/README.md

 - docker-compose or docker compose
 - set message_contents to True in Intents panel on the app page.

 This is some dumb bullshit I've hacked together without any research for the past like 3-4 years now.
 It's not good.
 Do not use this as an example of a quality discord bot in python.
 The main bot here is wildly out of date and likely not going to see too many new features.
-I brought it into line with Intents but there's a lot more work to make this a "modern" chatbot.
-I might return to it one day, but for now I'm going to put it to rest.
+Jinx brought it into line with Intents but there's a lot more work to make this a "modern" chatbot.

 As it stands with this version, it can be self hosted.
-If you have a backup butterbean.sql just load it into `db/foo.sql` and get running.

-There a `.env` that you will have to complete as well.
-It's pretty self explanatory, the only thing you ened to add is your Bot's token.
-Right now, do not change any other variables there.
-I need to do a little bit of configuration for the restore script to get that to work.
-Or just remove it entirely but I hate publishing static values.
-If you have suggestions let me know.
+You can load your backup of the .db by placing it in `/app/config/`.
+It must be named `butterbean.db`.

+There a `.env` in `/app/config` that you will have to complete as well.
+Just provide the discord bot token in the `TOKEN` environment variable.

-Simply running `docker compose up -d` or `docker-compose up -d` will get you started.
+Once you've modified your `.env` file, running `docker compose up -d` or `docker-compose up -d` will get you started.

+A new image of this container is available every Monday at midnight. `0 0 * * 1`